Curling: Types of shots

-Many different types of shots are used to carefully place stones for strategic or tactical reasons; they fall into three fundamental categories as follows:
+Three categories of shots are used to place stones for strategic or tactical reasons.

 Guards are thrown in front of the house in the free guard zone, usually to protect a stone or to make the opposing team's shot difficult.
 Guard shots include the centre-guard, on the centreline, and the corner-guards to the left or right sides of the centre line.
-See Free Guard Zone below.

 Draws are thrown only to reach the house.
 Draw shots include raise, come-around, and freeze shots.

 Takeouts are intended to remove stones from play and include the peel, hit-and-roll, and double shots.

 For a more complete listing, see Glossary of curling terms.